apache/spark/docs/building-spark.md

 Building Spark using Maven requires Maven 3.0.4 or newer and Java 6+.

+**Note:** Building Spark with Java 7 or later can create JAR files that may not be readable with early versions of Java 6, due to the large number of files in the JAR archive.
+Build with Java 6 if this is an issue for your deployment.

 # Building with `build/mvn`

 Spark now comes packaged with a self-contained Maven installation to ease building and deployment of Spark from source located under the `build/` directory.
 This script will automatically download and setup all necessary build requirements ([Maven](https://maven.apache.org/), [Scala](http://www.scala-lang.org/), and [Zinc](https://github.com/typesafehub/zinc)) locally within the `build/` directory itself.
 It honors any `mvn` binary if present already, however, will pull down its own copy of Scala and Zinc regardless to ensure proper version requirements are met. `build/mvn` execution acts as a pass through to the `mvn` call allowing easy transition from previous build methods.
 As an example, one can build a version of Spark as follows: